aamamunszone/b12a06-green-earth/README.md

+## Qurstion Answer
+1) What is the difference between var, let, and const?

+var → old-school, function-scoped, can be redeclared & hoisted (not safe for modern code).

+let → block-scoped, can be reassigned, but not redeclared in the same scope.

+const → block-scoped, cannot be reassigned (value stays fixed, but objects/arrays inside can still be mutated).

+2) What is the difference between map(), forEach(), and filter()?

+map() → transforms each item & returns a new array.

+forEach() → just loops through items, doesn’t return anything (mostly for side-effects).

+filter() → returns a new array containing only items that match a condition.

+3) What are arrow functions in ES6?

+A shorter way to write functions:

+const add = (a, b) => a + b;

+They don’t bind their own this, which makes them handy in callbacks and event handlers.

+4) How does destructuring assignment work in ES6?

+It lets you unpack values from arrays/objects into variables:

+const [x, y] = [10, 20];   // x=10, y=20
+const {name, age} = {name: "Mamun", age: 25};

+Cleaner & more readable than accessing values one by one.

+5) Explain template literals in ES6.
+How are they different from string concatenation?

+Template literals use backticks ` and support string interpolation:

+const name = "Mamun";
+console.log(`Hello, ${name}!`);

+Difference:

+Concatenation → "Hello " + name + "!" (messy).

+Template literals → `Hello, ${name}!` (clean, readable, supports multiline).

 ## WELCOME TO ( সহজ সরল সিম্পল ) ASSIGNMENT-006

 ### 📅 Deadline For 60 marks: 9th September, 2025 (11:59 pm ⏱️)